HodIs7ag/ChatApp/README.md

 # ChatApp
-Java-based (OOP) project designed to facilitate communication by allowing users to send and receive messages to individuals or groups
+Java-based (OOP) project designed to facilitate communication by allowing users to send and receive messages to individuals or groups.
+The project incorporates various OOP concepts such as modularity, hierarchy, composition, reuse, encapsulation, subtyping, information hiding, abstraction, inheritance, polymorphism, and exception handling.

 ## Getting started
 1. Clone repo: